-Mobile technologies have evolved from pure communication handsets to tools that consumers use for banking, payments, shopping, entertainment and socializing.
-Their increasingly widespread use and their prevalence are changing the way that consumers access financial services, the way they make payments and make financial decisions in general.
-Turkey is in a privileged position to embrace digital financial changes, given its large young population, with high mobile penetration and a healthy financial sector, which has been at the forefront of financial innovation by quickly changing from channel orientation to prioritizing the customer.
+Mobile technologies have evolved from pure communication handsets to tools that consumers use for banking, payments, shopping, entertainment, and socializing.
+Their increasingly widespread use and their prevalence are changing the way that consumers access financial services and the way they make payments and make financial decisions in general.
+Turkey is in a privileged position to embrace digital financial changes, given its large young population, high mobile penetration, and a healthy financial sector, which has been at the forefront of financial innovation by quickly changing from channel orientation to prioritizing the customer.

-Causing the shift and switching of consumers in their droves to banks who provide a slick and intuitive mobile experience are ease of use, accessibility, mobile-only banks, switching to paperless, increased security.
+Causing the shift and switching of consumers in their droves to banks that provide a slick and intuitive mobile experience is the ease of use, accessibility, mobile-only banks, switching to paperless, and increased security.

-As a conclusion, the banking and financial services’ sector are undergoing a significant transformation.
+In a conclusion, the banking and financial services sector is undergoing a significant transformation.
 One of the biggest drivers influencing this change is the deployment of new mobile technologies and innovations.
-Main key drivers are the rise of mobile-only banks, the availability of data driven money management tools, biometric authentications, fewer legal barriers to entry, the introduction of machine learning/AI and gamification into banking products, the ability for these services to create value for consumers.
-For banks already active in mobile app development this presents huge opportunities.
+The main key drivers are the rise of mobile-only banks, the availability of data-driven money management tools, biometric authentications, fewer legal barriers to entry, the introduction of machine learning/AI and gamification into banking products, and the ability for these services to create value for consumers.
+For banks already active in mobile app development, this presents huge opportunities.
 For banks who have not yet developed a coherent mobile app development strategy, or for banks in the process of developing a strategy, there is now enormous pressure to develop mobile apps that can satisfy the very demanding banking consumers.
 Very often, the hardest piece of the puzzle for banks is working out how to develop the differentiating mobile apps that consumers demand.